EvolvedWeb/evowc/README.md

   - ☑ All docs up to date.
   - ☑ Unit tests over 60%.
 - ☑ Release version 1.0.0
+- ☑ Get all Issues related to 1.1.0 finished
+  - ☑ Work with html-minifier-terser to define custom pre-formatted tags.
+  - ☑ Create a new logo.
+  - ☑ Unit testing over 80%.
+  - ☑ Event Handlers - Support Capture, Passive, Once.
+  - ☑ Improve WcDialogElement to handle a common busy state with aria-busy and inert attributes.
+  - ☑ Add a filter to the router.onUpdate method
+  - ☑ Add new Evo pipes: toJson, toCurrency, toDate, toDecimal, toPercent
+  - ☑ Improve the router:
+    - ☑ Bug fixes
+    - ☑ Add ability to auto-delete a routing component immediately or after a specified time of no use.
+    - ☑ Ability to send routing information to routing component through optional public method navParams method
+      - ☑ Include Query string, hash string and query object
+    - ☑ Provide an exported function to convert the query string into a query object
+  - ☑ Convert all code to ESM.
+  - ☑ Convert all tests to ESM.
+  - ☑ Bug fixes.
+  - ☑ Drop `proxyquire` for `esmock`.
+  - ☑ Drop `sinon` for `nock`.
+  - ☑ Drop `nyc` for `c8`.
+  - ☐ Add onUpdate function to allow for monitoring specific property changes.
 - ☐ Get all Issues related to 2.0.0 finished
-  - ☐ callbacks for onUpdate should be passed the current path
+  - ☐ callbacks for onUpdate should be passed the current path.
-  - ☐ Upgrade the router onUpdate to take a startsWith string
-  - ☐ Add auto-browser refresh when any component file auto-rebuilds
+  - ☐ Add auto-browser refresh when any component file auto-rebuilds.
-  - ☐ Consider how to support fragments inside the template
+  - ☐ Consider how to support fragments inside the template.
-  - ☐ Support external JS files for the `<script>` tag
+  - ☐ Support external JS files for the `<script>` tag.
-  - ☐ Support external CSS files
+  - ☐ Support external CSS files for the `<style>` tag.
-  - ☐ Support Scoped Styles: the @scope rule for non-shadow-dom elements
+  - ☐ Support Scoped Styles: the @scope rule for non-shadow-dom elements.
-  - ☐ Support form-associated custom elements
+  - ☐ Support form-associated custom elements.
-  - ☐ Work with html-minifier-terser to define custom pre-formatted tags
-  - ☐ Need to support this.attachInternals()
+  - ☐ Need to support this.attachInternals().
   - ☐ Fix browser refresh to load updated transpiled component files.
-  - ☐ Create a new logo
-  - ☐ Add onUpdate function to allow for monitoring specific property changes
-  - ☐ Add unit testing for all files that are part of the transpiler
+  - ☐ Add unit testing for all files that are part of the transpiler.
-  - ☐ Add event binding to the `<template>` tag
+  - ☐ Add event binding to the `<template>` tag.
+  - ☐ Add hooks for router (BeforeUnload, BeforeLoad, AfterLoad, Guard, and possibly others).
+  - ☐ Finish EvoState for both Evo components and React.
+Angular support is a plus.
+  - ☐ Create simple React app with Evo integration points.
-  - ☐ Event Handlers - Support Capture, Passive, Once
+  - ☐ Bug fixes.
 - ☐ Release version 2.0.0

 See the [open issues](https://github.com/EvolvedWeb/evowc/issues) for the current list of proposed features (and known issues).